Legal briefing | |

 • post-market monitoring system and incident reporting.

-An organisation can also be deemed a provider if it puts its trade mark on, or substantially modifies, a high-risk system that is on the market or alters the purpose of an AI System (including a general-purpose AI system) so that it becomes high-risk.
+An organisation can also be deemed a provider if it puts its trade mark on, or substantially modifies, a high-risk AI system that is on the market or alters the purpose of an AI System (including a general-purpose AI system) so that it becomes high-risk.

 Users of high-risk AI systems will have fewer, but still considerable obligations, e.g.: